ELMER’S BOTTLE RANCH: A Whimsical Maze of Glass Awesomeness on Route 66

 HOW THE HELL DID THIS HAPPEN?

-According to legend, Elmer's fascination with bottles began in 1952, when he was a child in Manhattan Beach.
-While visiting trash sites with his father a collector himself Elmer became enamored with bottles and other types of discarded materials, thus leading to a massive collection between the two of them.
-I guess you can say that it ran in the family.
+According to legend, Elmer's fascination with bottles began in 1952 when he was a child in Manhattan Beach.
+While visiting trash sites with his father—a collector himself—Elmer became enamored with bottles and other types of discarded materials, leading to a massive collection between the two of them.

-Upon inheriting his father's prized collection of bottles, he decided that creating art out of them seemed to be the next logical step.
-Starting in 2000, Elmer was actually able to quit his job within two years and the rest is history.
+Upon inheriting his father's prized collection of empty bottles, a hobby I still find more interesting than stamps or coins, he decided that creating art out of them seemed to be the next logical step.
+Starting in 2000, Elmer was actually able to quit his job within two years, and the rest is history.

-Now, Elmer's property is home to over 200 trees, a number that will continue to grow as long as the USA keeps chugging soda and beer (meaning: forever).
+Now, Elmer's property is home to over 200 bottle trees, a number that will continue to grow as long as the USA keeps chugging tons of sugary soda and beer (meaning: forever).